ap-hynninen/cutt/README.md

 KNOWN BUGS
 ==========
- * Benchmarks sometime fail because the stupid algorithm I have now to create random tensors of fixed volume.
+ * Benchmarks sometime fail due to the stupid algorithm I have now to create random tensors with fixed volume.

+TODO
+====
+ * Make "tiled" method work with sets of ranks (where ranks in M_m and M_k remain in same order)

 Licence
 =======